 “When the war started, I didn’t know how I could help,” said Liudmila.
 “It’s horrible that so many people are dying.
 I don’t know what I can do right now except for thanking other volunteers for helping, for being so kind, bringing food, tea, coffee, and everything at the border.
 They even brought blankets.
 It was cold but we were OK because we were touched by their kindness and warmth.
 They gave us love and care.”

 Since Liudmila has found other accommodations, she still returns to the shelter with Viesta, her 12-year-old dog, to serve where needed.
 Liudmila sings and performs concerts for children and families — and Viesta’s presence is enough to warm hearts.
 “We lift children’s spirits and help them feel better.
-Volunteers are also really happy to play with her,” she adds.
+Volunteers are also really happy to play with her,” she added.

 Most compassionate God, You are our refuge and strength in times of trouble, and we thank You for protecting Liudmila and her family as they found their way to safety from the fighting in Odesa.
-Our hearts are lifted as we learn how Liudmila is sharing her voice with others during this crisis.
+Our hearts are lifted as we learn how Liudmila shares her voice with others during this crisis.
 Keep her strong and her pathways free of danger and harm.